frankchen07/writing/posts/map of content (product).md

 One thing to constantly do is to [[consciously build product sense]].
 The more you talk to your users, the more intuition you gain, and the better you're able to assess the underlying behaviors that take place.

+Doing hundred of iterations with users has honed the process that I use when speaking with users.
+There's not really a hard format, but more so general concepts I adopt in order to really [[empathize with users during conversations]].

 We do have to remember that [[customers don't usually know what they want]], so make sure to properly structure your conversations and synthesize your results afterward.

 [Conducting research](https://www.youtube.com/watch?v=DtvSR8Q1MZ4) with your target market and target users is ridiculously important.
 The aim is to [[use research to discover, evaluate, and refine]], and [[use prototyping to map out a user experience]].